Get in touch

 The creation of a tense contrast between the modern elements

-and the original parts of the building
+and the original parts of the building is intended to promote

 a stimulating dialogue between the old and the new.